Some people are science literate; They can find scientific information easily and know how to use it in times of need, or when they want to.

 Methods

-We collected online search results regarding scientific terms in English, Hebrew, and Arabic, analyzed their content, and rated their scientific and pedagogical quality.
+- We collected online search results regarding scientific terms in English, Hebrew, and Arabic;

-Statistical methods included univariate and multivariate ANOVA and Linear Discriminant Analysis (LDA).
+The statistical methods included univariate and multivariate ANOVA and Linear Discriminant Analysis (LDA).

 Findings